TIBCOSoftware/js-docker/jaspersoft-containers/Docker/jrs/README.md

 # Introduction

 This distribution includes Dockerfile and supporting files for building, configuring, and running JasperReports® Server in containers.
 Orchestration is done by Kubernetes and all the deployment configurations are managed by Helm charts for Kubernetes.
-ActiveMQ JMS is used for caching.
+JRS comes with an inbuilt Infinispan for caching.
 # Prerequisites

 1. Docker-engine (20.x+) setup with Docker Compose  (3.9+)